History

 January 1999

-Spurred by the $1 million U.S. Department of Commerce grant, UCI Beckman Laser Institute & Medical Clinic constructs a $3 million addition to the existing facility, adding a second operating and recovery room and ample space for the Photonic Incubator.
+Spurred by a $1 million U.S. Department of Commerce grant, the Institute constructs a $3 million addition to the existing facility.
+This expansion included a second operating and recovery room, as well as additional space for the Photonic Incubator.

 • 2000s